tarowatanabe/cicada/doc/hypergraph.rst

 Format
 ------

-The hypergraph, or forest in short, is represented by a `JSON data format <http://www.json.org>`_.
+The hypergraph, or forest in short, is represented by the `JSON data format <http://www.json.org>`_.
 Strings must be escaped (see JSON specification).
 You may insert spaces at arbitrary positions.
 One-line-per-single-hypergraph is prefered for easier preprocessing.
 We assume topologically sorted hypergraph (or, node-id is ordered by post-traversal order), but